FeatureToggleStudy/halfpipe-docs/content/faq/_index.md

 Note that for this to work your docker image __must__ have git installed.

-### My Docker image specifies a USER, but all the files in Concourse are owned by root. :(
+### My Docker image specifies a USER, but all the files in Concourse are owned by root

 There are two issues related to this